jimmy-zhening-luo/jimmy/README.md

 3. Open a terminal at the root of the repository.

-4. Run the following command to install all the required Node.js packages (specified in your project root directory by package.json:
+4. Run the following command to install all the required Node.js packages (specified in your project root directory by package.json):

-        ```powershell
         npm ci
-        ```

 You now have: